-SRK recommends continued drilling to infill the Inferred Mineral Resource to increase the confidence to an Indicated level.
+SRK recommends continued drilling to infill the Inferred Mineral Resource to increase the confidence to an Indicated level, and if required infill the Indicated Mineral Resource to increase the confidence to a Measured level.

 Some of the quality control procedures should be improved so that the grades of the standard reference materials are more representative of the deposit grades.
 Some aspects of the density determination also require further study to confirm the accuracy of the density determination method which currently assumed no core shrinkage upon drying.